SAP-samples/teched2023-AD164/exercises/ex1/README.md

    16. Select your transport request and click **Finish**.
     ![](images/AD164_E1_4_11.png)

-   17. An metadata extension for the CDS projection entity with the following metadata definition should get generated
+   17. A metadata extension for the CDS projection entity with the following metadata definition should get generated
      ![](images/AD164_E1_4_12.png)

    18. Replace the default source code with following code snippet: